gongfc/VirtualDigitalHuman_WorkReport/README.md

 This repository mainly contains two demos, as well as their implementation details and pipelines

 ## Demo1 : 3D Virtual Tryon
-Try on various clothes to different postures and shapes of body models, and replace their heads with Flames(with facial emotions). <br/>
+Try on various clothes to different postures and shapes of body models, and replace their heads with Flames(with facial expression). <br/>
-Finally, the 3D virtual human with voice broadcast is generated.<br/>
+Finally, the 3D virtual human with voice broadcast function is generated.<br/>
 The GIF of the final results and the implementation process are shown below : <br/>
 (MP4 with sound of the final results, please download the [3DVirtualTryon.mp4](3DVirtualTryon.mp4) and [3DVirtualTryonTurn.mp4](3DVirtualTryonTurn.mp4).
 They are also included in the [pan.baidu.com](https://pan.baidu.com/s/1DAcX4ngI5wYj3Ad_goTp4w?pwd=7y69) )
 <table><tr>